Simon Mark Smith's Autobiography

 * * *

-I've started to drive really slowly in retaliation to his aggression but then I try to let go of the anger that's welling up inside of me.
+I've started to drive really slowly in retaliation to a guy driving behind me's aggression but then I try to let go of the anger that's welling up inside of me.
 I take the first available turning to get out of his way.
 Instead of driving on he follows me.
 I continue looking for a parking space, the driver is shouting at me.
 I see a space which will be no good for parking in but I pull over.
 This is more of a gesture of “OK if you want a fight come and get it.”
 He pulls up beside me and blocks me in.
 I get out the car and watch him take a long spirit level from behind his seat.
 I feel no fear, just calm.
 My thought is that I might be able to take him, if he swings at me I'll try to either block, ride or take the blow and if I get close enough I'll kick him with my artificial leg, most probably across his knee or shin.
 As he approaches me he sees my arms and immediately apologises, “sorry mate” he says.
 I reply, in a slightly indignant tone that I was “just trying to find somewhere to park”.
 He says “Yeah sorry mate, yeah you were trying to park, sorry” He places his hand affectionately on my shoulder, says sorry again and then walks away.

 Perhaps for him it was a relief to find a way out and to show a better side of his nature.
 And for me too, as calm and as unshakable as I was, I preferred this realisation that we are both real humans after all, not some violence crazed characters from a Tarantino film fantasy.